Murphydbuffalo/hyp/README.md

 If this p-value is is lower than the experiment's level of alpha we have a statistically significant result.

+### How to interpret experiment results
 It is up to you to interpret the the results of the hypothesis test.
-A higher treatment conversion rate may be good, signifying a greater percentage of users who visited a page clicked on the sign up button.
+A higher treatment conversion rate may be good, signifying a greater percentage of users who visited a page and clicked on the sign up button.
 It may also be bad, perhaps signifying that a greater percentage of existing customers clicked the button to cancel their account.